Coulomb scattering¶

 Elastic scattering of charged particles off atoms can be simulated in three ways:

-A multiple scattering approach which calculates global effects from many collisions
+a multiple scattering approach which calculates global effects from many collisions, or

 Models¶